-If you are homeless, or think you might become homeless in the future, tell us as soon as you can and we'll give you some advice straight away.
+If you think you might become homeless in the future, tell us as soon as you can and we'll give you some advice straight away.
 Please don't wait until you lose the roof over your head before you come to us.

 Our aim is to help prevent you becoming homeless and we can offer help, such as debt counselling, negotiations with landlords and advice on alternative accommodation.
 Please contact us as soon as your landlord, bank or building society threatens repossession action.